The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/faq.md

     answer: "While under a song, we get one 80% chance at a proc every three seconds of the song timer.
 Specifically, proc chances occur at 42, 39, 36, etc. seconds remaining, and not at 45 or 0.\r\n"
-  - question: Should I use Radiant Finale at 2% in the opener?
-    answer: "\r

-      Yes, keep it aligned with Battle Voice.
-It will be at three coda for every usage after the first."
-  - answer: Keeping it aligned with two minute buffs is so valuable, that it's worth treating it as a 60 second cooldown.
-During **Mage's Ballad**, use it at 100, or before **Sidewinder** at the lastest.
-Then hold it until two minute buffs are all up.
-    question: When is the best time to use Apex Arrow on single target?
-  - question: Should I use DoTs (damage over time skills) on trash in dungeons?
-    answer: "If you're running to or between packs and can't hit more than two targets with **Ladonsbite**, go ahead and start dropping some **Stormbites** on enemies. "
-  - question: How does Barrage interact with Shadowbite?
-    answer: "It only increases **Shadowbite's** potency.
-It does not give you Shadowbite Ready, nor does it increase the number of hits.\r\n"
-  - answer: If the fight will last 8:30 or more, aim to use it before the two minute burst, and then again for the eight minute.
-Otherwise, use it before the pull and then at six minutes.
-    question: When do I use tinctures?
   - question: How do I approach the two minute burst?
     answer: "\r